Orange County, New York

 Orange County is a county located in the U.S. state of New York.
-As of the 2020 census, the population was 401,310.
+As of the 2020 United States census, the population was 401,310.
 The county seat is Goshen.
 This county was first created in 1683 and reorganized with its present boundaries in 1798.
+The county is part of the Hudson Valley region of the state.

-Orange County is part of the Poughkeepsie–Newburgh–Middletown metropolitan statistical area, which belongs to the larger New York–Newark–Bridgeport, NY–NJ–CT–PA Combined Statistical Area.
-It is in the state's Mid-Hudson Region of the Hudson Valley Area.
+Orange County is part of the Kiryas Joel-Poughkeepsie-Newburgh metropolitan statistical area, which belongs to the larger New York–Newark–Bridgeport, NY–NJ–CT–PA Combined Statistical Area.